Antave/opsu-Android-tablet/README.md

 Most up to date code on this branch: https://github.com/AnirudhRahul/opsu-Android

+**Settings come default with no on-screen tablet, you must enable it in the settings under the input section**

 ## Purpose

 The purpose of this project is to allow tablet style input on android devices.
 Using the bottom corner as a miniature playspace and input to the main window.